OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part3.md

 ![Exercise3](images/Part3-27.png)

-## Step 3 - Create a real Teams application using App Studio
+## Step 3 - Create a real Teams application using App Studio (Optional)

 In Step 2 you succeeded in making the list available to the Team, but you didn't actually create a Teams app, you used the Lists app.
 What if you wanted to make the supplies application available to people outside the Emergency Response Teams?
 What if you wanted to pin it to the left sidebar for the workers who should have it?